DuckyDuckerson/qbot/README.md

 To run the bot you need to
 - Make sure you have docker installed and running on your machine.
 - Then just run the runme.sh script.
-  - The first time you run the script it will ask you for your discord api key and chatgpt api key.
+- The first time you run the script it will ask you for your discord api key and chatgpt api key, this does not seem to actually be taking in the keys and just returning $Token.
+I will fix this in the future but it is not pressing since no one knows this repo exists. xD

 ## Starting the bot
 ====================